"You are the average of the five people you spend the most time with."

 Choosing Companions

-The Addict collects people to avoid being alone, accepting anyone regardless of character.
-The Hermit avoids friendship.
-The Mature Lover cultivates friendships that are mutual, growth-oriented, and honest.
+The Addict collects people to avoid being alone.
+He accepts anyone regardless of character.
+The Hermit avoids friendship altogether.
+The Mature Lover builds friendships where both people are honest and both are growing.

 Proximity to Dysfunction

-The Mature Lover guards his associations, knowing wrong friends pull us backward faster than right ones pull us forward.
+The Mature Lover guards his circle.
+Wrong friends pull us backward faster than right ones pull us forward.

 Examine Our Motives

-Sometimes we befriend struggling people for wrong reasons—to feel needed or be the "good one."
-This isn't friendship but using someone to feel better about ourselves.
+Sometimes we befriend struggling people for wrong reasons: to feel needed or be the "good one."
+That is not friendship.
+It is using someone to feel better about ourselves.

 Ask: Am I here because it's mutual?
 Or because rescuing feels safer than growing?